Meet the translation professionals losing their jobs to AI

 Timothy McKeon refuses to edit machine translations, saying<strong> </strong>it's like digging

-The story is comparable globally, suggests McKeon: He is a part of the Guerrilla Media Collective, a global group of translators and communications professionals, and says everybody in the collective dietary supplements their earnings with different work due to the influence of AI.
+The story is comparable globally, suggests McKeon: He is a part of the Guerrilla Media Collective, a global group of translators and communications professionals, and says everybody in the collective dietary supplements their revenue with different work due to the influence of AI.

 Christina Green has had to let staff go because her translation company has lost a large amount of work to AI.